Developer's Guide

 Once you have received the access and refresh tokens from the initial authorisation, you should be able to use the refresh token to generate a new access token.
 Access tokens expire after 5 minutes.

 The received access token can be used for making API calls till it expires.
-The system will return the following error when it expires:
+The system will return the following error, along with a 401 status code, when it expires:

 {